jpnurmi/znc-playback/README.md

 ### Persistent buffers

-The module has been designed to be used together with persistent channel buffers.
-Either uncheck *Auto Clear Chan Buffer* (Your Settings -> Flags) via webadmin, set disable `AutoClearChanBuffer` via \*controlpanel, or answer no to the following `znc --makeconf` question:
+The module has been designed to be used together with persistent buffers.
+Either uncheck *Auto Clear Chan Buffer* and *Auto Clear Query Buffer* (Your Settings -> Flags) via webadmin, disable `AutoClearChanBuffer` and `AutoClearQueryBuffer` via \*controlpanel, or answer no to the following `znc --makeconf` questions:

-    Would you like to clear channel buffers after replay? (yes/no): no
+    Would you like to clear channel buffers after replay? (yes/no): no Would you like to clear query buffers after replay? (yes/no): no

 ### Message tags